UNITED Theater on Broadway

 In the fall of 1989, it was taken over by Dr. Eugene Scott for church use.
 Volunteers from his organization toiled for many hours to remove years of smoke stains and grime from the building, which now looks as good as it did on opening night, back in 1927.
 The former United Artists Theatre became home for Los Angeles University Cathedral.
 Upon the death of Dr. Eugene Scott in 2005, the church continued to use the building for a few more years.
 It was put up ‘For Sale’ in 2010, and was sold in the fall of 2011, to a developer, with plans to convert the office space part of the building in a hotel.

 In January 2014 the Ace Hotel opened in the former office space fronting the building, and on February 14, 2014 the former United Artists Theatre opened as a concert venue known as the Theatre at the Ace Hotel, when British rock band Spiritualized performed.
-It was announced on December 12, 2023 that the Ace Hotel would be closing on January 31, 2024, but hopes are that the theatre would continue to operate.
+It was announced on December 12, 2023 that the Ace Hotel would be closing on January 31, 2024.
+It reopened in early-2024 as the UNITED Theater on Broadway.

 Contributed by William Gabel, Ken Roe